-Based on available information, safe access and escape routes could be achieved via Fox Hill Road to the west of the site or via Salt Box Lane to the north.
+Based on available information, safe access and escape routes could be achieved via Beaver Hill Road (the B6066) to the east of the site, or via Beaver Drive to the north of the site.

-2.5 Observations, mitigation options and site suitability - fluvial
+2.6 Observations, mitigation options and site suitability - fluvial

-- The proposed development of the site would see a change in the risk classification from less vulnerable to more vulnerable, according to the NPPF. - Given the change in use and therefore vulnerability of the site, the FRA must show that the development can be designed to be safe and that there is adequate emergency planning provision (para 014 FRCC-PPG). - The site is wholly located within Flood Zone 1 and is therefore at low risk of flooding from rivers.
+- The proposed development of the site would see a change in the risk classification from water compatible open space to more vulnerable, according to the NPPF. - Given the change in use and therefore vulnerability of the site, the FRA must show that the development can be designed to be safe and that there is adequate emergency planning provision (para 014 FRCC-PPG). - The site is wholly located within Flood Zone 1 and is therefore modelled to be at low risk of flooding from rivers. - Potential flood risk from Shirtcliff Brook, and its unnamed tributary which flows along the southern site boundary, should be ascertained through appropriate modelling, at the FRA stage.
+The channel and risk area should be included within a blue green corridor. - An 8 metre no development buffer of the watercourse is advised.